KyloIO/kylo-docs/installation/InstallKylo.rst

 The TAR file method is useful when you need more control over where you can install Kylo and you need the flexibility to run Kylo as a different service user.
 In this example we will assume you want to install Kylo in the /apps folder, run it as the "ad_kylo" user and "users" group

-1. `Download the latest Kylo TAR <http://bit.ly/2ug8ZUz>`_ , and place it on the host Linux machine that you want to install Kylo services on.
+1. Download the latest TAR (:doc:`../about/Downloads`) , and place it on the host Linux machine that you want to install Kylo services on.

 2. Untar the file
     .. code-block:: shell